mshibanami/xcstrings-cli/README.md

     ],
     "xcodeprojPaths": [
         "path/to/your/Project.xcodeproj"
-    ]
+    ],
+    "missingLanguagePolicy": "include"
 }
 ```

-These are the options for the config file:
+These are the settings you can specify in the config file:

 * **xcstringsPaths**: `string[] | { alias: string, path: string }[]` (Optional)
     * Paths to xcstrings files used by `xcs`.
     * If only one path is provided, `xcs` will use it as the default xcstrings file.
-    * If multiple paths are provided, `xcs` will ask you to select an xcstrings file.a
+    * If multiple paths are provided, `xcs` will ask you to select an xcstrings file.
+    * You can also specify an alias, and use it with the `--path` option.
 * **xcodeprojPaths**: `string[]` (Optional)
-    * Paths to Xcode project files used to detect supported languages.
+    * Paths to Xcode project files (`.xcodeproj`) used to detect supported languages.
-    * If not specified, `xcs` will not check the supported languages in your Xcode project.
+    * If not specified, `xcs` will only check the xcstrings file to detect supported languages.
 * **missingLanguagePolicy**: `string` (Optional, default: `skip`)
     * How to handle translations for languages that are not included in the `xcs languages` output when adding strings.
 Options are:
     * `skip`: Only add translations for languages included in the `xcs languages` output.
 (Default)